ahinkle/quizknows/readme.md

 ## Quiz Knows

-Quiz Knows is easy to use, lightening fast, and will help you decide where the best place to eat is in Evansville, IN based on your preferences!
+Quiz Knows is easy to use, lightning fast, and will help you decide where the best place to eat is in Evansville, IN based on your preferences!

 ## Getting Started